 • Account features (access to your funds, for instance; when the interest accrues)

-• Account-holder benefits (are there other perks to being an account-holder?)
+• Account-holder benefits (are there other perks to being an account-holder, such as a sign-up bonus?)

 • ATM, overdraft, and other fees

-Is It Worth It to Get an Interest-Bearing Checking Account?
+Is It Worth It to Get an Interest Checking Account?

 The Takeaway

-An interest-bearing checking account may be worth it if you’re looking for an account to conduct daily transactions with the ability to grow your money a bit.
-It’s important to look through the fine print to see if there are any minimum balance requirements and what the fees are.
-You also need to decide whether you’re willing to keep a certain balance to earn interest.
+An interest-bearing checking account may be a good fit if you’re looking for an account for daily transactions that can grow your money a bit.
+It’s important to check the fine print to see if there are any minimum balance requirements and what the fees are.
 Comparing the potential interest to be earned with any fees that may be charged is a vital step before applying for an interest checking account.

 Photo credit: iStock/FG Trade